 "It sounds like Johnathan has written a soundtrack to a sequel film for 'That Thing You Do,' if there ever were to be one."

-His single, "The Girl Next Door" was debuted by Rodney Bingenheimer on SirusXM's Underground Garage, where it reached JEM Records owner, Marty Scott.
-Within 72 hours of the song hitting radio, Johnathan was signed to JEM Records as their newest (and youngest!) artist.
+Johnathan’s first single, "The Girl Next Door", was debuted by Rodney Bingenheimer on SirusXM's Underground Garage in June 2019.
+As the song hit airwaves, it reached JEM Records founder Marty Scott, who immediately signed Johnathan to JEM as their newest (and youngest!) artist.

-Upon hearing his songs, many people cite the film "That Thing You Do!" as a musical reference point, and that should come as no surprise.
-Pushkar's deepest influences and passions lie in researching, preserving, and spreading knowledge about vintage pop music from the roots of the power pop movement.
+Upon hearing his songs, listeners often cite the film "That Thing You Do!" as a musical reference point.
+That should come as no surprise; Pushkar's deepest influences and passions lie in researching, preserving, and spreading knowledge about the pop music of times gone by.

-When he's not writing songs, Pushkar collects Rickenbacker guitars, vinyl records, and manages his LEGO-themed persona online, MiniSuperHeroesToday.
+When he's not writing songs, Pushkar collects Rickenbacker guitars (an obsession,) vinyl records, works as a social media marketer, and manages his LEGO-themed persona online, MiniSuperHeroesToday.